Idaho Natural Wonders, Nature December 22, 2022

 On the one hand, the Bruneau State Park sand dunes are essentially an adult sandbox gone rogue; on the other, they are a natural, untamed Idaho wonder.
 Standing at 470 feet and officially labeled as the tallest "single-structured" dunes in America, it is the relatively constant winds pushing in opposite directions that keeps the dunes stable and present, rather than migrating as many dunes do, despite human activity and natural forces.

 There are three major dunes, and all of them can reach boiling temperatures even during mild heat, but it is truly the sheer size and healing properties of the dunes themselves that make them magnificent.
-A natural trap has caused sand to collect in this semicircular basin for thousands of years, according to geologists, and many believe that the dunes visible today may have originally started with sands from the Bonneville Flood close to 15,000 years ago.
+A natural trap has caused sand to collect in this semicircular basin for thousands of years, as stated by geologists, and many believe that the dunes visible today may have originally started with sands from the Bonneville Flood close to 15,000 years ago.

 3. Sawtooth Mountains